 To apply, send a one- to two-page academic CV and a one-page cover letter to firstname.lastname@example.org by 11th November.

 Click here for further details on the project and on the application process.

 The Krasis Scholars are the principal participants in Krasis, an award-winning programme designed to bring together early-career researchers and undergraduates in a series of cross-disciplinary symposia, held at the Ashmolean Museum and centred on objects from the Museum’s peerless collections.

-At the heart of the programme are the Krasis Scholars, undergraduate and masters students from any discipline and at any stage of their university career.
-It is the Krasis Scholars who make Krasis tick, who ask the questions, find the answers and make the arguments from the unique standpoint of their own disciplinary specialism.
+Krasis Scholars are undergraduate and masters students from any discipline and at any stage of their university career.
+It is they who make Krasis tick, who ask the questions, find the answers and make the arguments from the unique standpoint of their own disciplinary specialism.

 The programme involves a commitment to four Wednesday afternoon symposia over the course of a term, and a preliminary meeting in 0th week.

 Follow Krasis on Twitter: @AshmoleanKrasis